annahensch/R-tutorials/ggplot-on-fire.md

-This is a short tutorial that will get you started with building your very own custom color palette with the {colorfindr} package by David Zumbach and Mara Averick, and implement it in a ggplot.
-For this we will be using the wonderful Palmer Penguins package by Allison Horst, Alison Hill, Hadley Wickham, Trang Le and Jannik Buhr.
+This is a short tutorial that will get you started with building your very own custom color palette with the {colorfindr} package by David Zumbach, and implement it in a ggplot.
+For this we will be using the wonderful Palmer Penguins package by Allison Horst, Alison Hill and Kristen Gorman.
 There are many, many color palettes already out there, but what I love about colorfindr is that it is 100% customizable.
 You can choose to extract however many colors you want and use any favorite film, TV show or art work as inspiration.